nasa/fprime/docs/Tutorials/MathComponent/writing-unit-tests-6.md

     // verify events

-    // check that there was one event ASSERT_EVENTS_SIZE(1);
+    // check that there was one event
+    // if you're dviding by zero, there may be two events ;) ASSERT_EVENTS_SIZE(1);
     // check that it was the op event ASSERT_EVENTS_OPERATION_PERFORMED_SIZE(1);